 Some Music Videos are filmed with a very small crew of no more than 5 crew members.

 The variables that affect a music video cost are many, so let’s get to it!
-You can film a Music Video in a park with a Smart Phone, or you can film it in a luxury yacht with three top of the line ARRI Alexa cameras, a helicopter and a crew of twenty people.
-Many of our Music Videos are filmed with a very small crew of no more than 5 crew members.
-Some clients have a budget to pay for a larger crew with the expensive cinema cameras, cine lenses and top of the line accessories.
-How much does a Music Video cost?
-Continue reading the world is your oyster !
+You can film a Music Video in a park with an iPhone, or you can film it in a luxury yacht with two top of the line ARRI Alexa Cinema Cameras, a helicopter and a crew of one hundred people.
+There are many more variables: Concept, crew size, locations, art direction, wardrobe, makeup, lighting package, camera package, etc, etc. Many of our Music Videos are filmed with a skeleton (small) crew of no more than 5 crew members.
+Some clients have bigger budgets and can afford a larger crew with expensive Cinema Cameras ( Alexa, RED EPIC), Anamorphic Lenses, top of the line accessories and many days of pre-production.

 Director: Cesar Perez

-First we need some basic information from the artist in order to figure what the visuals for the music video will be.
-We always listen to the song, not one but countless times in order to understand the meaning, the artist statement, etc. In one of the meetings, the director and talent will discuss the look and feel for the Music Video.
-Storyboards and shot-lists are created in order to inform everyone involved about the angles, scenes, shots and the visual approach for the music video.
+First, we need some basic information from the artist in order to figure what the visuals for the music video will be.
+We always listen to the song, not one but countless times in order to understand the meaning, the artist statement, etc. In one of the meetings, the director and talent will discuss the look and feel of the Music Video.
+Storyboards and shot-lists are created in order to inform everyone on the set about the angles, scenes, shots and the visual approach to the music video.
 One of the most important decisions is crew size.
 It is very important to know how many crew positions you will have in your music video.
-The more crew members, the more it will cost.
-If you plan to shoot the artist with a group of dancers in several locations, you have to go with a big crew.
+The bigger the crew, the more it will cost.
+If you plan to shoot the artist with a group of dancers in several locations, we have to go with a relative big crew.
 The artist and the dancers would probably need hair and make-up, wardrobe, etc, etc.

-Music Videos can be very conceptual, that gives the director freedom to create.
+Music Videos can be very conceptual, sometimes that allows the director some freedom to create with a limited budget (in some scenarios).
 Sometimes minimum resources are sufficient to create an outstanding music video.
-The most important thing is to have a talented artist , a great performance and very creative director (with a small crew) to help him achieve the final task: Create a music video that sells the artists and the song.
+The most important thing is to have a talented artist , great performances, a very creative director and a professional crew to help him achieve the final task: Creating a music video that sells the artists and the song.